EuronRomanov/FirstPoryectNodejs/README.txt

-In the proyect use of express, y pruecba
+In the proyect use of express, ejs, morgan and nodemon